Do You Need MonsterInsights? Probably Not

 Annual billing only.
 No monthly option.
 14-day refund window.
 Scroll tracking requires Plus.
 Form and eCommerce tracking require Pro.

-To put this in context: you are paying $199 to $399 per year to see data from a free Google service inside your WordPress dashboard instead of in a browser tab.
+Strip away the marketing and here is what you are buying.
+You are paying $199 to $399 every year to look at data from a free Google service inside your WordPress dashboard instead of in a browser tab.
+That is the whole product.

 Performance.
+A window into someone else's data is not free to carry.
 MonsterInsights v9.10.1 adds 781 KiB of PHP memory (PluginTests.com) and 0.222 seconds to page generation time.
-It loads 5+ JavaScript and CSS files on every page for every visitor, on top of Google's 134 KB gtag.js script.
-One WordPress.org user reported their mobile Speed Index dropped from 7.1 seconds to 2.4 seconds after removing MonsterInsights.
-That is a 66% improvement from deleting one plugin.
+It loads 5+ JavaScript and CSS files on every page for every visitor, and that sits on top of Google's own 134 KB gtag.js script.
+The free plugin alone weighs 27.8 MB on disk, more than the entire WordPress core, measured against every other WordPress analytics tool here.
+One WordPress.org user reported their mobile Speed Index falling from 7.1 seconds to 2.4 seconds the moment they removed it.
+Deleting one plugin made the phone experience 66% faster.

 7.1s